 The COVID-19 Dashboard is now live and the link can be found on K’s COVID-19 webpage.
 This dashboard will be updated every Monday with the previous week’s data; it shows the results of the COVID-19 diagnostic tests administered at the Student Health Center, as well as self-reported student and employee positive tests.
 Self-reporting is voluntary, so this data may not accurately reflect the entire College community’s COVID-19 status.

-Students planning to live on campus for the winter 2021 quarter are advised to prepare a “Go Bag” to be ready in the event they need to move to an isolation/quarantine space during the term.
+Students planning to live on campus are advised to prepare a “Go Bag” to be ready in the event they need to move to an isolation/quarantine space during the term.

 Quarantine and Isolation Plans for Winter Term

 December 9, 2020